 Baked potatoes are a dinner staple for a reason — they’re easy, filling, and you can get as creative as you want with the toppings.
-But if you’re like me and usually grab aluminum foil to wrap the spuds in before putting in the oven, you might want to think again.
+But if you’re like me and usually grab aluminum foil to wrap the spuds in before putting them in the oven, you might want to think again.
 I recently found this secret to making perfect baked potatoes, and it’s a game-changer.

 Next, not only do they recommend skipping aluminum foil, but also placing the spud directly onto the oven rack rather than dirtying a baking sheet.
 It feels pretty rogue — and you need to be careful, especially considering it’ll be slippery with all that oil or fat on it.